Kakum National Park: Geography

 The Kakum River originates within the park, and hence the park is named after the river.
 Its tributaries which flow through the park are Obuo, Kakum, Afia, Sukuma, Nemimi, Aboabo and Ajuesu.
 It is located 33 km north of Cape Coast and Elmina near the small village of Abrafo.
 It is easily accessible by taxis from the town center, and through organized tour buses.
 The park's welcome center contains a restaurant, lodge, picnic area, camping area, and a wildlife education center.
 The park is surrounded by 33 villages and also agricultural lands where food crops and coco are grown.

 The park lies within an elevation range of 135–250 m.
 It is part of the Guineo-Congolian region under IUCN Category II.
-The reserve which borders this park is the Assin Attandanso Resource Reserve (game production reserve).
+The reserve which borders this park is the Assin-Attandanso Game Production Reserve (game production reserve).
 Its habitat consists mainly of moist evergreen forest and also seasonal dry semi-deciduous forest.
 The habitat is formed of 90% forest area, 36% artificial terrestrial landscape while the remaining area has not been categorised.
 The park area receives an annual average rainfall of 1380 mm.

 Flora

 The dominant vegetation type in Kakum is the wet forest.
 Other vegetation types encountered in the park include swamp forests (permanent and periodic) and riverine forests.
-Also reported are the Boval vegetation of Hildegardia barteri-Polycarpaea tenuifolia community found in exposed granite rocks and in shallow soils.
+Also reported are the Boval vegetation of Hildegardia barteri–Polycarpaea tenuifolia community found in exposed granite rocks and in shallow soils.
 105 species of vascular plants consisting of 57 trees, 10 shrubs, 9 climbers, 17 herbs and 12 grasses are reported from the park.
 Epiphytic plants are also reported to grow on the trees and shrubs are orchids and ferns and also figs.

 Logging operations were prevalent in the park between 1975 and 1989.
 It is, however, noted that the logged areas have regenerated secondary forest consisting of a thick green mantle and vine tangles.
 This does not extend over the entire park, as much of the dense forest still remains conserved.

 Specifically IUCN identified list of flora are listed below under subheadings of Moist forests, Swamp forest, Periodic swamp forest, Riverine forest and Boval vegetation.